apostrophecms/apostrophe-headless/README.md

 With the appropriate `Bearer` heading as for any other request.
 That bearer token will be invalidated.

 > **Always secure sites that accept bearer tokens with HTTPS.** Of course, browsers are starting to deprecate sites that don't accept HTTPS anyway!
+>
+> **If you submit an invalid or outdated bearer token for any request**, you will receive a `401` HTTP status, and a JSON object with an `error` property set to `'bearer token invalid'`.
+This is your cue to ask the user to log in again and then retry the request.

 ## Inserting a product